 Because X-rays pass through soft tissue, such as intestines, muscles, and blood vessels, these tissues are difficult to visualise on a standard X-ray, unless a contrast agent is used.
 This allows the tissue to be seen more clearly.
 Nuclear imaging enables visualization of organ and tissue structure as well as function.
 The extent to which a radio-pharmaceutical is absorbed, or “taken up,” by a particular organ or tissue may indicate the level of function of the organ or tissue being studied.
 Thus, diagnostic X-rays are used primarily to study anatomy.
 Nuclear imaging is used to study organ and tissue function.

 The radiation given is absorbed by the body tissue and is detected by a radiation detector, or gamma camera.
 By measuring the behaviour of the radionuclide in the body during a nuclear scan, we can assess and diagnose various conditions, such as tumours, infections, hematomas, organ enlargement, or cysts.
 A nuclear scan may also be used to assess organ function and blood circulation.

-A PET scan requires the patient to be injected with a small amount of a radioactive material called Fluorodeoxyglucose (FDG).
+A PET CT scan requires the patient to be injected with a small amount of a radioactive material called Fluorodeoxyglucose (FDG).
 The movement of the FDG around the body is then monitored during the scan, highlighting areas of interest.
 These areas are known as ‘hot spots’.

-By identifying changes at the cellular level, PET may detect the early onset of disease before other imaging tests can.
+By identifying changes at the cellular level, PET scans may detect the early onset of disease before other imaging tests can.

 Ultrasound, also known as sonography, uses high frequency sound waves to capture live images of the inside of your body.
 Your Consultant may refer you for an ultrasound to get a visual of your organs, vessels or tissues.
 Ultrasound does not use radiation which is why it is so commonly used for pregnancy imaging.